cbassmagana/Online-Book-Store/README.md

 revenue each branch has done so far.
 - As a user, I want to be able to select a book and change its price.
+- As a user, I want to be able to have the option to save the entire state of my application to file before quitting.
-- As a user, I want to be able to select an author and see their average book rating and a list of all their books in the store.
+- As a user, I want to be able to reload the entire state of my application from file if I so choose.